-Chargers must be installed and operated in accordance with charger manufacturers recommendations or applicable electrical code (whichever is higher).
+Chargers must be installed and operated in accordance with charger manufacturers recommendations or applicable electrical code (whichever is more restrictive).

 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Warnings and Dangers
+Pay particular attention to all Notices, Cautions, Dangers and Warnings.